310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 {% bubble Midori serious %}
 …Yeah, alright, I don’t think you’d laugh at me if I vented to you, Anzu-san.

-The truth is, “Tropical Island Troppeys” is going to take a hiatus.
+The truth is, ‘Tropical Troppeys’ is going to take a hiatus.

 Ah, I’m sure that didn’t make any sense to you.
 Let me just show you on my phone.

-Here you go — “Tropical Island Troppeys” are a group of soft animals, such as a sloth, kiwi, bear, armadillo… And they all spend their days having fun on a tropical island.
+Here you go — ‘Tropical Troppeys’ are a group of soft animals, such as a sloth, kiwi, bear, armadillo… And they all spend their days having fun on a tropical island.

 All they do is eat fruits from the island and relax all day, every day.